 “These freshwater pop-off tags,” New York Sea Grant Fisheries and Ecosystem Health Specialist Jesse Lepak says, “allow for a unique view into the behavior of the fish and will provide data of interest to researchers, aquatic resource managers, and anglers.
 For example, the tags are equipped with accelerometers indicating when the fish are swimming quickly to catch prey.
 Sea Grant will be sharing that information with the recreational anglers and charter services that are key economic drivers of the Lake Ontario regional economy.”

 This kind of data is unprecedented in freshwater.
-For example, a tag that was placed on a mature salmon on July 13th in waters near Oswego, NY, was detected on August 31st near Cobourg, Ontario, Canada, 90 miles away.
-The was recovered tag contains depth, temperature, and acceleration for the fish recorded at one-second intervals for 49 days.
+For example, a tag that was placed on a mature salmon on July 13 in waters near Oswego, N.Y., was detected on August 31 near Cobourg, Ontario, Canada, 90 miles away.
+The recovered tag contains depth, temperature and acceleration for the fish recorded at one-second intervals for 49 days.

 “With this tagging process,” Watkins says, “the fish become lake profilers.
 For example, data from the tags will track how closely the salmon follow their water temperature preference of 42 to 48 degrees Fahrenheit in the summer and when they choose to leave that preferred temperature to enter either warmer or colder waters in search of forage.”

-New York Sea Grant is a cooperative program of Cornell University and the State University of New York, and one of 33 university-based programs under the National Sea Grant College Program of the National Oceanic and Atmospheric Administration.
-For updates on New York Sea Grant Great Lakes and marine district activities visit: www.nyseagrant.org.
+New York Sea Grant is a cooperative program of Cornell University and the State University of New York and one of 33 university-based programs under the National Sea Grant College Program of the National Oceanic and Atmospheric Administration.